Professional Dancer

 Best choreographer working today, in your opinion?

-Asked by G-train over 13 years ago
+Asked by G-train almost 14 years ago

 I have a few.
 Kendra Portier, Kate Weare, Monica Bill Barnes, Korhan Basaran, Shannon Gillen, Andrea MIller, Sidra Bell.